 Remember, to apply for an internship listing, use the application instructions or reach out directly to the main contact listed on the site.
 Application instructions may ask for a resume, cover letter or portfolio, check out the resources below to help get you started:

-The Career Center is also great way to get started!
+Career Counseling is also great way to get started!
 They provide guidance with the following and more:

-Once you have accepted your internship opportunity AND obtained instructor approval, you may create your internship placement in the S4 database and begin your required compliance forms.
+Once you have accepted your internship opportunity AND obtained instructor approval, you may create your internship placement in the Academic Internship Database and begin your required compliance forms.

 (If you want to work with a particular organization that is not in the database, refer to the steps for requesting a community partner).